bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO can probably make smarter use of forces throughout control.lua

+-- TODO Need to make a ghost for the searchlight.
+--      And also double check that everything works properly with construction robots in the on_event functions.
+--      Right now, if a real searchlight is destroyed, it puts up a ghost.
+But not the dummy light.
+And a bunch of other issues.

+-- TODO Make use of graphics_variation for whatever effect we do use for the searchlight boost

 -- TODO enemies are stutter-stepping toward the turrets --      (because the turrets keep getting destroyed and created by control.lua)